fsziegler/Configurations/Configure EC2 for LAMP Usage.md

 ```
 <?php // run_client.php
    echo "First" . "<br>";
-   $command = "./boost-ipc001 -c > result0.txt";
+   $command = "./boost-ipc001 -c";
    $result = shell_exec($command);
    echo "result = [" . $result . "]<br>";
    echo "Done" . "<br>";
 ?>
 ```
-   * The client mode program spawned by the PHP script by the apache server will communicate with the server moce program run from the command line.
+   * The client mode program spawned by the PHP script by the apache server will communicate with the server mode program run from the command line.
    * The client and server programs will NOT communicate if they are run by different user accounts.